nikolaimaz/Grafana-tracker/README.md

 My project for Quarqs test case

-Main target was to create Dashboard using Grafana for visualisation, Prometheus for reciving data and BlackBox exporter for tracking and expoting data + all ofit must be containerized in docker.
+Main target was to create Dashboard using Grafana for visualisation, Prometheus for reciving data and BlackBox exporter for tracking and expoting data + all of it must be containerized in docker.

 ## **Scope of tasks**